Omar Khan

 hello!

-I am actively seeking internships for summer 2025!
+🚀 I am actively seeking research-oriented and engineering-oriented internships for summer 2026!

 Current Research Interests